keyko-io/odyssey-dashboard/resources/Assets.md

 ```
 MSD -> DHL -> KLM -> DHL -> Recipient
 ```
+- MSD creates the DDO (important information in this step is the `houseWaybill`)
+- MSD handsover to DHL (important information in this step is the `DHLairWaybill1`)
+- DHL handsover to KLM (important information in this step is the `KLMairWaybill`)
+- KLM handsover to DHL (important information in this step is the `DHLairWaybill2`)

 For each supply chain scenario we will have a ddo containing 4 xml files (one `HouseWaybill` and 3 `AirWaybill` one for each of the transporters in supply chain):